xtul/NetChan/README.md

  - Quoting *(greentext)*
  - Viewing user-posted images and their thumbnails
  - Frontpage with a board list and
+ - Posting images
+ - Marking your own posts
+ - Making threads/posts

 ### Partially done
-- Making threads/posts
-- Posting images
 - Hiding threads *(only default board mode)*

 ### To do